 I mean, how can you really, honestly claim to love anyone whose happiness doesn't also make you feel happier?
 That's the way real love goes.

-But let's now get on with the Komodo Rhino in the room, shall we.
+But let's now get on to the Komodo Rhino in the room.

 Religion is an awfully hard thing to discuss in civilized company, because the people who believe are certain that God has issued commandments which we are better off to follow, and the people who don't believe are certain that dumb humans just came up with those arbitrary commandments in order to more effectively judge people they don't like.